jorgedl/dl-booking/README.md

 ### Design Philosophy

-In this project, I aimed to use as few third-party components as possible.
-The goal was to share logic and create common front-end behaviors within the application.
-This approach ensures more control over the codebase and allows for better customization and maintenance.
+In this project, I implemented some components usually imported from third-party libraries to demonstrate my knowledge and logic about common components like grid, autocomplete, etc. For the autocomplete, I initially considered creating select options inside it but decided to update the property list according to the search term instead.

 ## Testing